China conglomerates aim for reset in tighter credit environment

 That seismic shift is still being felt today, as the non-state companies dump property and company stakes, and grapple with developing coherent strategies.

-On Monday, Dalian Wanda Group announced it would sell a $1.24 billion (£889 million) stake in Wanda Film Holdings Co to Alibaba Group Holding Ltd and Cultural Investment Holdings Ltd, a Beijing government-backed company.
+On Monday, Dalian Wanda Group announced it would sell a $1.24 billion stake in Wanda Film Holdings Co to Alibaba Group Holding Ltd and Cultural Investment Holdings Ltd, a Beijing government-backed company.

 That followed Wanda’s announcement last week that it was shifting a $5.4 billion stake in its property unit to outside investors, led by Tencent Holdings.